Normandale Cares Emergency Grant

-Normandale Community College now has additional resources to help low-income students weather financial emergencies through the Normandale Cares Emergency Grant (Great Lakes Dash Emergency Grant).
+Normandale Community College now has additional resources to help low-income students weather financial emergencies through the Normandale Cares Emergency Grant.
 Students can apply for small grants to help cover expenses just beyond their means, which allows them to quickly return focus to their academic pursuits.

-Normandale will begin making student emergency grants of up to $500 each this semester.
-Qualified expenses will be paid within 48 hours of an approved application.
+Qualified expenses will be paid within 72 hours of an approved application.
 Students also will be referred to additional campus, community, and financial literacy resources to supplement the grants, address root causes or contributing factors to the financial emergencies, and further support students' persistence.

-The student emergency grant program at Normandale is made possible by a $79,300 Dash emergency grant from Great Lakes Higher Education Guaranty Corporation.
+The student emergency grant program at Normandale is made possible by a $37,500 emergency grant from the Office of Higher Education.
 The emergency grant program will help low-income students overcome financial obstacles that might otherwise cause them to drop out.
 It is also one of eight colleges in Minnesota to receive the grant.